-|Broker||Min Deposit||The Armchair Trader says:|
+|Broker||Min deposit||% lose money||The Armchair Trader says:|

-|£500||There’s a good range of markets to choose from and spreads are competitive too.
+|£500||78%||There’s a good range of markets to choose from and spreads are competitive too.
 We like the fact that you’ll be assigned an Account Relationship Manager when you open your account.
 See our full ETX Capital review||Apply|

-|£250||Spreadex offer a pretty unique proposition for UK and Ireland residents, combining sports betting and financial betting on one trading platform.
+|£250||71%||Spreadex offer a pretty unique proposition for UK and Ireland residents, combining sports betting and financial betting on one trading platform.
 Their range of markets includes equities, or stocks, and is broad enough to offer a choice of Small Caps with a market capitalisation of £1million and above.
 See our full SpreadEx review||Apply|

-|£0||With deeper pockets to invest in their services than most brokers, IG’s platform suite and trading support tend to lead the way.
+|£0||76%||With deeper pockets to invest in their services than most brokers, IG’s platform suite and trading support tend to lead the way.
 IG is a good all-rounder for novice through to experienced traders and investors.
 See our full IG review|

-|£0||If you are looking for a knowledgeable, personal service from your CFD, Spreadbetting or Forex broker, you won’t go wrong with the Accendo Markets team.
+|£0||77%||If you are looking for a knowledgeable, personal service from your CFD, Spreadbetting or Forex broker, you won’t go wrong with the Accendo Markets team.
 See our full Accendo Markets review|

-|£200||FxPro provide a solid range of markets, covering all of the most popular choices.
+|£200||79%||FxPro provide a solid range of markets, covering all of the most popular choices.
 This range will easily cater for the needs of the majority of traders.
 See our full FxPro review|

 |£200||60.2%||Spread Co doesn’t have the financial power of some of the bigger players to invest in tools and research products, so they play to their strengths.
 Pricing is kept low and we like the fact that spreads don’t change depending on market volatility.
 You’ll earn 2% interest each year on your cash balance and the Mini Markets account is a great place to start for beginners.
 See our full Spread Co review|

-|€0||An AvaTrade account includes the powerful MT4 Platform which offers experienced traders with plenty of flexibility.
+|€0||71%||An AvaTrade account includes the powerful MT4 Platform which offers experienced traders with plenty of flexibility.
 Autochartist is a great tool and is included with deposits of over $500.
 See our full AvaTrade review|

 Choosing the right spread betting company

 We suggest that you start with the basics – decide what tools and features you need to identify, execute and control your trades.
 Our guide to choosing the right spread betting company can be found here.
 Download it for free and use it to ensure you are asking yourself the right questions.

 Remember, spread betting is a leveraged product which means your winning trades and your losing trades are magnified.
 You should understand leverage before you begin to trade with real money.